mauricemach/zappa/README.md

     $ zappa cuppa.coffee
     => App "default" listening on port 5678...

-If you ever need to prepare your app to be run on vanilla node with no CoffeeScript, that's two commands away:
+If you ever need to be able to run your app with the vanilla node command, that's one command away:

-    $ coffee -c cuppa.coffee
+    $ zappa -c cuppa.coffee
-    $ echo "require('zappa').run('cuppa.js')" > zappup.js

-You can now run it with `node zappup.js`.
+    $ node cuppa.js

 ### OK, but one-line string responses are mostly useless.
 Can you show me something closer to a real web app?